sl-design-system/components/website/src/categories/components/spinner/usage.md

 ## Sizing

-Spinner come in two sizes, to match diferents scenarios:
+Spinner come in six sizes, to match diferents scenarios:

   - **Small:** Suitable for displaying spinners in areas with limited space, such as buttons, small form fields, or compact dialog boxes..